Self induced Hall Effect in current carrying bar: Conclusions

-In conclusion, we discover the Circular Hall Effect in a bar conductor taking into account both the diamagnetism and finite viscosity of 3D electron liquid.
-We demonstrate that under certain condition the resistivity of the sample vanishes exhibiting the transition to zero-resistance state.
-The current is pinched nearby the inner bar boundary while the magnetic is pushed out of the sample bulk.
-Within low current limit the threshold temperature is calculated for arbitrary carrier dissipation and the sample size.
-For sample size and(or) carrier mobility which are lower than a certain minimum values the zero-resistance state cannot be realized.
-Sample-size and magnetic field driven transition from zero-resistance state to apparent insulator state is compared with experimental data.
+In conclusion, we discover the self-consistent Hall Effect in a bar conductor taking into account both the diamagnetism and finite viscosity of 3D electron liquid.
+We demonstrate that under certain condition the resistivity of the sample vanishes exhibiting the transition to superconductivity.
+The current is pinched nearby the inner sample walls while the magnetic is pushed out from the sample bulk.
+Within low current limit the threshold temperature of superconductivity is calculated for arbitrary carrier dissipation and the sample size.
+For sample size and(or) carrier mobility being lower than a certain minimum values the superconductivity state cannot be realized.
+Sample-size and magnetic field driven transition from zero-resistance state to normal state is compared with experimental data.
 Phase diagram in terms of threshold temperature vs applied current and(or) magnetic field is calculated.
+The temperature dependence of the e-e scattering time for amorphous bismuth is extracted from the experimental data for the first time.